-Plainly, uncoordinated attempts by creditors to liquidate the debtor's assets could be value-destructive: assets that are worth most together may be broken up and sold piecemeal.
+It is obvious that uncoordinated attempts by creditors to liquidate the debtor's assets could be value-destructive: assets that are worth most together may be broken up and sold piecemeal.
 This coordination problem can be solved ex ante by the allocation of liquidation rights through contract.
-The simplest example of this is the grant of security over the whole or substantially the whole of the debtor's assets to a single creditor or class of creditors:30 enforcement action by such a creditor or class will encompass the
+The simplest example of this is the grant of security over the whole or substantially the whole of the debtor's assets to a single creditor or class of creditors: 30 enforcement action by such a creditor or class will encompass the whole of the debtor's estate, producing a de facto moratorium on asset "grabs" by unsecured creditors.
+31 Alternatively, the problem can be solved ex post by the imposition of a procedure in which control of the estate passes to some third party (an insolvency practitioner, trustee or judge), who is charged with exercising their powers of management and sale in the interests of the general body of creditors, and during which individual enforcement action is stayed de jure.
+The former solution will not, at least in its simplest form, be available in every jurisdiction.
+32 The latter, however, is a

-28 See the ground-breaking cross-country study by Simeon Djankov, Rafael La Porta, Florencio Lopez-De-Silanes, and Andrei Schleifer, Courts, 118 QUARTERLY JOURNAL OF ECONOMICS 453 (2003).
+28 See the cross-country study by Simeon Djankov, Rafael La Porta, Florencio Lopez-De-Silanes, and Andrei Schleifer, Courts, 118 QUARTERLY JOURNAL OF ECONOMICS 453 (2003).